6 Unforgettable Day Trips from Darwin

 - Hike the rocky trail to Jim Jim Falls.

 - Go for a swim in the pristine Maguk Gorge.

 - Join a day tour from Darwin to pack as much into the experience as possible.

 Kakadu, Nourlangie and Yellow Waters Tour

-This one day tour from Darwin is exhausting but if you have limited time it’s your best option for seeing this amazing UNESCO site.
-The tour includes a visit to Nourlangie Rock a cruise on the Yellow River to meet the local crocs.
+This one day tour from Darwin is exhausting, but if you have limited time, it’s your best option for seeing this amazing UNESCO site.
+The tour includes visiting Nourlangie Rock, a cruise on the Yellow River to meet the local crocs.
 After lunch, visit Warradjan Aboriginal Centre and learn the history of the area.

-Located about 90 minutes from Darwin, Litchfield National Park is one of the more manageable day trips from Darwin.
-It’s a smaller park with a loop road that passes by all the best attractions and has lots of places to stop and take in the scenery.
-You’ll still get the amazing landscape, varied wildlife, and great outdoor activities in this park.
+Located about 90 minutes from Darwin, Litchfield National Park is one of Darwin’s more manageable day trips.
+It’s a smaller park with a loop road that passes by all the best attractions and has many places to stop and take in the scenery.
+You’ll still get the fantastic landscape, varied wildlife, and great outdoor activities in this park.
 It’s just on a smaller, more manageable scale.